claus-e-andersen/clanElectrons/README.md

     Z    = 6,       # Atomic number
     A    = 12.011,  # Atomic mass
     I    = 81,      # Mean excitation energy in eV
-    exact.rho =  2.265,          # Density in g/cm3, only needed for the exact density-effect correction.
+    exact.rho =  2.265,          # Density in g/cm3, needed for the "exact" density-effect correction
     nc   = 1,                    # Number of conducting electrons pr. atom
     fvec = c(2/6, 2/6, 1/6),     # Occupation fractions for the subshells in C
-    Evec = c(288, 16.59, 11.26), # Binding energies in eV of subshells from Carlson (1975), see ICRU-90.
+    Evec = c(288, 16.59, 11.26), # Binding energies in eV for the subshells as given by Carlson (1975), see ICRU-90
     exact.plot = FALSE           # Supplementary plots related to the root finding in the exact density correction )
 ```